mlittl/CodeStudiesWriter/README.md

     bash

     pip install requests
+    pip install ollama
+    ollama run openhermes (OR ANY MODEL OF YOUR CHOOSING)

 ## Usage

 To use this script, follow these steps:

-    Prepare Your Code File: Have the Python file (second.py in this example) ready in a specified location.
+    Prepare Your Code File: Have the Python file ready to be read.
-    Set the File Path: Modify the file_path variable in the script to point to your Python file.
     Run the Script: Execute the script.
-It will read your Python file, send its contents to a predefined API endpoint, and receive a response summarizing the learning outcomes.
+It will read your Python file that you select via the GUI, send its contents to a predefined API endpoint, and receive a response summarizing the learning outcomes.
     View the Output: The script generates a README file (<base_name>_Learnings_README.md) containing the summarized learning outcomes.
+It will be in the same directory of this script.

 ## How It Works